review: lorde "melodrama"

-Anyone who ever rode in my car in college can confirm that I thoroughly memorized and exhausted that first album, yet I will likely never tire of it in my life.
-And finally in 2017, when even I was beginning to be frustrated with the lack of new material from my favorite prodigal artist (despite my belief that true, generation-defining works of art take time to first experience and then put down into words and music), we finally received some manna from our disco space princess Lorde.
+Anyone who ever rode in my car in college can confirm that I thoroughly memorized and exhausted that first album, I doubt I will ever tire of it.
+And finally in 2017, when even I was beginning to be frustrated with the lack of new material from my favorite prodigal artist (despite my belief that true, generation-defining works of art take time to first experience and then put down into words and music), we finally received more manna from our disco space princess Lorde.
 Melodrama.

-To pick a favorite song from Melodrama is like trying to pick a favorite painting from Monet's Water Lilies, if you’ll excuse the nerdy amateur art historian inside of me for saying so.
+To pick a favorite song from Melodrama is like trying to pick a favorite painting from Monet's Water Lilies, if you’ll excuse the amateur art historian inside of me for saying so.
 Certain tracks may stick out more than others during certain emotional phases of our lives [my early obsessions are "Sober," "The Louvre," "Hard Feelings/Loveless" and "Sober II (Melodrama)"].
 But they all meld together to create a beautiful, tortured, realistic but somehow still optimistic portrait of hometown heartbreak and other misadventures.
-They also provide the occasional revealing glimpse into the surreal grandeur of having the airwaves and all the indie kids' hearts all in firmly within your grasp at 19.
+They also provide an occasional revealing glimpse into the surreal grandeur of holding the airwaves and every indie kid's heart firmly in your grasp at 19.

-To read more technical and less sentimental reviews of this glorious album, below is a creepy lil list I created after I wrote down my own thoughts.
+To read more technical and less sentimental reviews of this glorious album, below is a creepy lil list of ones I've enjoyed.
 I also highly recommend following Lorde on Twitter if you’re feeling like a deep dive into her emotions writing + releasing this record.